sasxnk/Data-Science/README.md

 We are going to extract the live tweets to prepare our own dataset.
 Using the nltk toolkit we assign a sentiment score to respective tweets.
 This helps us to know the sentiment of an individual tweet.
 This is just a sample hashtag I used to retrieve the tweets.
 I took in 2000 tweets, this depends on our processing power, and tweepy has a restriction to retrieve a certain number of tweets in one take.
 Or else the account will be suspended.

+we are going to set up the Twitter API authentication using the provided consumer key, consumer secret, access token, and access token secret.
+It then prompts the user to enter a keyword or hashtag to search and the number of tweets to analyze.
+It uses the Tweepy library to search for the specified number of tweets containing the keyword or hashtag and stores them in a pandas DataFrame called tweet_list.

+The sentiment analysis is performed on each tweet using TextBlob and SentimentIntensityAnalyzer from the NLTK library.
+The sentiment score for each tweet is assigned as either positive (4), negative (0), or neutral (2) based on the compound score returned by SentimentIntensityAnalyzer.
+The percentage of positive, negative, and neutral tweets and the overall polarity score are calculated and printed.

+Finally, the number of positive, negative, and neutral tweets is printed along with the total number of tweets analyzed.

+The code segment first performs some basic operations on the tweet_list dataframe, including checking its shape, info, and data types.
+Then, it converts the sentiment_score column to an integer data type and checks the unique values of that column.
+It then creates a bar plot of the sentiment score distribution using the Seaborn library.
+The code then creates three new dataframes based on the sentiment scores (positive, negative, and neutral).
+It concatenates these dataframes to create a new dataset.
+Finally, it converts all the text in the 'text' column to lowercase.

+This is a code that involves several text preprocessing steps to clean up a dataset's textual data.
+The code begins by defining a list of stop words that will be removed from the text data.
+Then, a function is defined to remove the stop words from the text data.
+The next step involves removing punctuation from the text data using a similar function.
+The following steps remove repeating characters, URLs, and numbers from the text data.
+Then, the data is tokenized using the regular expression tokenizer.
+Next, stemming is performed using the Porter stemming algorithm, followed by lemmatization using the WordNet lemmatizer.
+Each step modifies the dataset's 'text' column using the 'apply' function.

+This code seems to be training and evaluating two different models, Bernoulli Naive Bayes and Linear Support Vector Classifier (SVC), for sentiment analysis task.
+The code first separates the input text data and corresponding sentiment scores into training and testing sets using train_test_split method from sklearn.model_selection.
+Then it applies TF-IDF vectorization on the text data using TfidfVectorizer from sklearn.feature_extraction.text.
+The resulting sparse matrix is used to train the two models, and evaluate their performance using classification_report and confusion_matrix from sklearn.metrics.
+The confusion matrix is also plotted as a heatmap using seaborn library.

+The Bernoulli Naive Bayes model is trained using BernoulliNB from sklearn.naive_bayes and the Linear SVC model is trained using LinearSVC from sklearn.svm.
+The trained models are evaluated on the test data by calling the model_Evaluate function which prints out the classification report and plots the confusion matrix.
+Finally, the predictions made by both models on the test data are stored in y_pred1 and y_pred2 respectively.